Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Label all final versions accordingly

 Keeping the team Wiki up-to-date is for the benefit of your future self.
-It’s amazing how much you’ll appreciate this in 6 months when you’ll save yourself hours of trawling through the server when a client asks you for a random PSD file that your designer has totally forgotten about.
+You’ll appreciate this in 6 months when you save hours of trawling through the server when a client asks you for a random PSD file that your designer has totally forgotten about.

 - Ensure the team Wiki is up-to-date

-- Ask your team to have code commented/checked in
+- Ask your team to have code commented and checked in

 - Review Wiki for obvious knowledge gaps